 How do LinkedIn quizzes work?

-The skill🧰 quizzes on LinkedIn are there to help🦮 you prove the skills🧰 that you are claiming to have in your profile.
-Each test has 15 questions and it is timed.
+The skill quizzes on LinkedIn are there to help you prove the skills that you claim to have in your profile.
+Each test has 15 questions, and it is timed.

 Value of skill section on LinkedIn

-Some sections in your profile have a direct effect on how visible you are to employers.
-LinkedIn work is based on keywords, so any word that you use⚒️ in the different sections affects your visibility, but the effects are not the same.
+Some sections in your profile directly affect how visible you are to employers.
+LinkedIn work is based on keywords, so any word that you use in the different sections affects your visibility, but the effects are not the same.

-The contents📜 of the skill🧰 section are some of the most effective factors in how LinkedIn decides to show your profile to different recruiters.
+The contents of the skill section are some of the most influential factors in how LinkedIn decides to show your profile to different recruiters.

 What are the skill assessments?

-As mentioned, skill🧰 quizzes were added to LinkedIn in 2019.
-While they were not that big a deal for many users for a long time⏱️, the recruiters started🏁 counting on them more and more in choosing who to hire, and now they are important🖋️ for individual users as well.
+As mentioned, skill quizzes were added to LinkedIn in 2019.
+While they were not that big a deal for many users for a long time, the recruiters started counting on them more and more in choosing who to hire, and now they are essential for individual users as well.

-Skill🧰 assessments have provided a way to prove skills🧰 and prove to be worthy of a certain job.
-You know that these days online assessments have a huge role in the process of hiring, it’s the era of speed, and companies🏭 rather not to waste their time⏱️ on unworthy applicants.
+Skill assessments have provided a way to prove skills and prove to be worthy of a specific job.
+You know that these days online assessments have a massive role in the process of hiring; it’s the era of speed and companies instead of not wasting their time on unworthy applicants.

-LinkedIn tries to have a key role in the process of identifying candidates and hiring the most suitable👌 ones in different businesses🏭 and the quizzes are one of the main measures for doing this.
+LinkedIn tries to have a key role in the process of identifying candidates and hiring the most suitable ones in different businesses and quizzes are one of the main measures for doing this.

-The assessments include a very wide number of different skills🧰.
-It’s uncommon not to find🔍 a skill🧰 between them.
-But still, LinkedIn is adding new skills🧰 to its assessments day by day.
+The assessments include a vast number of different skills.
+It’s uncommon not to find a skill between them.
+But still, LinkedIn is adding new skills to its assessments day by day.

-The quizzes are designed 100% by LinkedIn.
-Maybe LinkedIn can provide a feature that lets companies🏭 design🎨 their own quizzes in the future.
+LinkedIn designs the quizzes 100%.
+Maybe LinkedIn can provide a feature that lets companies design their own quizzes in the future.

 How do LinkedIn quizzes work?

-To take a skill🧰 quiz you need to log into your LinkedIn account.
-Then click🖱️ on “Me” and choose “profile view”.
+To take a skill quiz, log into your LinkedIn account.
+Then click on “Me” and choose “profile view”.

-LinkedIn provided the possibility to add up to 50 different skills🧰 to your profile.
+LinkedIn allows you to add up to 50 different skills to your profile.

-The skill🧰 assessments are mostly software oriented since the companies🏭 usually are looking👀 for people🧑🤝🧑 who can work with different software.
+The skill assessments are mainly software oriented since the companies usually are looking for people who can work with different software.

-That is why we recommend you add skills🧰 that are suggested by LinkedIn.
-For example, being able to communicate with people🧑🤝🧑 effectively and convince them to buy things is a key feature for marketers, yet it’s so hard to evaluate such a skill🧰.
+That is why we recommend you add the skills LinkedIn suggests.
+For example, communicating with people effectively and convincing them to buy things is a crucial feature for marketers, yet it’s hard to evaluate such a skill.

-Also, the assessments are to be completed in one sit, which means you can’t stop in the middle and leave for some time⏱️.
+Also, the assessments are to be completed in one sitting, which means you can’t stop in the middle and leave for some time.

 It will give you 4.5 minutes to answer each question.
 This will remain confidential and no one will know that you’ve used it.

-If your score is under 70% and you could not pass, LinkedIn provides you with some free lessons for a limited time⏱️ and you can retake the same quiz in 6 months.
+If your score is under 70% and you cannot pass, LinkedIn provides you with some free lessons for a limited time and you can retake the same quiz in 6 months.

 Should every user take LinkedIn assessments?

-Imagine that you have a very long list of different skills🧰 which are not related to the job you are applying for or not related to each other.
+Imagine that you have a very long list of different skills which are unrelated to the job you are applying for or unrelated to each other.

-It might convince the recruiters that you have passed some assessments by chance and you are not the master that they are looking👀 for.
+It might convince the recruiters that you have passed some assessments by chance and that you are not the master that they are looking for.

-I mean it’s not natural for a 30-year-old person to master like❤️ 50 different skills🧰, is it?
+I mean, it’s not natural for a 30-year-old person to master 50 different skills, is it?